 Filing A Car Accident Claim in Nevada

 In the State of Nevada, if you are involved in a car accident, it is your responsibility to file a claim with your insurance company if you wish to receive reimbursement for your losses.
 That said, filing an accident claim can be an unsettling task to take on immediately following a crash.
-For that reason, our Las Vegas personal injury lawyer has composed this simple, step-by-step guide on what you need to do before, during and after you file your claim.
+For that reason, our injury lawyer has composed this simple, step-by-step guide on what you need to do before, during and after you file your claim.

 Accidents that warrant a claim

 If serious damage has resulted from the accident, either to your person or your automobile, or the other drivers’ vehicle or person, it is crucial that you contact your insurance company right away.
 If anyone involved in the accident is injured, you must report these injuries to your insurance company to the best of your ability.